Are you looking for the ultimate guide to the Lanikai Pillbox hike? This guide from a Hawaii local has everything you need to know!

 You actually don’t need a ton of gear for this hike, so don’t burden yourself with anything extra.

--Sunglasses: it’s Hawaii.
+It’s Hawaii.
 The sun is usually quite bright.
 Sunglasses are nice to have.
 And make sure they have SPF, just like sunscreen.f

 What to Expect on the Lanikai Pillbox Hike